DiaLeor/wrangling/README.txt

 .
 --- Directory: string_processing ---
 -- string-p-1.R
-    - String Parsing - notes on the common tasks in string processing
+    - String Parsing -  the common tasks in string processing

-    - Defining Strings: Single/Double & Esc Quotes - notes on how to string properly with '' "" and '\'' "\""
+    - Defining Strings: Single/Double & Esc Quotes -  how to string properly with '' "" and '\'' "\""

-    - stringr Package - notes on the stringr package
+    - stringr Package - working with the stringr package

-    - Case Study 1: US Murders - notes on some 'str_' functions
+    - Case Study 1: US Murders - working with some 'str_' functions

 -- string-p-2.R
     - Case Study 2: Reported Heights - continuation of notes on 'str_' functions

-    - Regex - notes on the basics of regular expressions (regex)
+    - Regex -  the basics of regular expressions (regex)

-    - Character Classes, Anchors & Modifiers - notes on some particulars (class, anchors, and modifiers) of regex
+    - Character Classes, Anchors & Modifiers -  some particulars (class, anchors, and modifiers) of regex

-    - Search and Replace w/ Regex - notes on how to search and replace with regex
+    - Search and Replace w/ Regex -  how to search and replace with regex

     - Groups w/ Regex - how to use groups to improve value extraction with regex

     - Testing and Improving - troubleshooting value extraction with regex

 -- string-p-3.R
-    - Separate w/ Regex - notes on the 'extract' function
+    - Separate w/ Regex - working with the 'extract' function

     - Using Groups & Quantifiers - examples of building a fix using regex techniques

-    - String Splitting - notes on splitting strings
+    - String Splitting -  splitting strings

     - Case Study 3: NL Funding Rates by Gender - continuation of notes on splitting strings